JaneliaSciComp/SongExplorer/README.md

-Much as one can examine the mistakes of a particular model with respect to sparsely annotated ground truth by clustering with "mistaken" as one of the `label types`, one can look closely at the errors in congruence between a model and a densely annotated test set by using "everyone|{tic,word}-{only,not}{1.0pr,annotator1,annotator2,...}" as the `label types`.
+Much as one can examine the mistakes of a particular model with respect to sparsely annotated ground truth by clustering with "mistaken" as one of the `kinds to use`, one can look closely at the errors in congruence between a model and a densely annotated test set by using "everyone|{tic,word}-{only,not}{1.0pr,annotator1,annotator2,...}" as the `label types`.
 The Congruence button generates a bunch of "disjoint.csv" files: